denoland/std/README.md

 - test with Deno canary on Linux
 - test with Deno canary on macOS

-_Typechecking code in in Markdown files_:
+_Typechecking code in Markdown files_:

 If you want to run `deno test --doc x.md` you will need to specify the flag `--import-map=test_import_map.json`, this import map is in the root of deno_std.